Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 Key Takeaways

-Why Choose Cordisco & Saile for Your Dog Bite Injury?
+Why Choose Cordisco & Saile’s Dog Bite Attorneys in Pennsylvania

 Our Dog Bite and Attack Settlements

-We have a track record of successfully recovering substantial settlements across Pennsylvania for dog bite injury victims.
-Some highlights in dog attack cases include the following:
+We have a track record of successfully recovering substantial settlements across Pennsylvania for dog bite injury victims, including the following results:

 To learn more about our successes, check out our case results.
-Read our satisfied clients’ testimonials to learn how we have helped other personal injury victims recover from medical and other losses.
+Testimonials from satisfied clients show how we have helped other personal injury victims recover compensation for their losses.

 Pennsylvania Dog Bite and Attack Laws

 Pennsylvania has a complex set of laws governing dog bite liability.
-These laws incorporate elements of strict liability and negligence rather than following a strict “one bite rule” that absolves dog owners of liability for their pet’s first attack.
+These laws incorporate elements of strict liability and negligence rather than following the strict so-called “one bite rule” that absolves dog owners of liability for their pet’s first attack.

 In Pennsylvania, dog owners can be liable for some damages if their dog bites someone, regardless of the dog’s history of aggressive behavior or previous bites.
 The specific circumstances of the incident and the severity of the victim’s injuries determine the extent of the dog owner’s liability and the damages that can be recovered.

-Thus, dog bite victims in Pennsylvania may have a right to seek compensation from the dog owner, even if the dog has never bitten anyone.
-However, the specific laws governing dog bite liability in Pennsylvania are complex and may require the guidance of an experienced dog bite attorney to navigate successfully.
+Thus, Pennsylvania dog bite victims may have a right to seek compensation from the dog owner, even if the dog has never bitten anyone.
+However, the specific Pennsylvania laws governing dog bite liability are complex and may require the guidance of an experienced dog bite attorney to navigate successfully.

 Strict Liability